rodskey856/vpn/README.md

 <img src="https://i.imgur.com/mJnKiLg.png" height="70%" width="70%"/>
 </p>
 <p>
-Now that we know the IP address and location of the VM, let’s see how it changes when using a VPN!
-I had previously created a free ProtonVPN account in order to do this lab, so now I just logged into my account and downloaded ProtonVPN.
+I opened up the Microsoft Edge.
+In the address bar, entered "whatsmyipaddress.com".
+This website will display the IP location and IP address.
+This is my first location.
+(Tokyo, Japan) Now that we know the IP address and location of the VM, let’s see how it changes when using a VPN!
 </p>
 <br />